 Mario universe in all its variations: gifts and food

-The official park would not be complete without a comprehensive offer of Mario’s merchandise.
-And the creative design team really racked their brains to provide a large items array of the Italian plumber’s universe.
-You can find anything: the unavoidable soft toys, tableware, original figurines, vivid colors tee-shirts, hats of all shapes, the famous Groucho-glasses, bath towels, decorated boxes for tissues and senbei crackers, it is almost impossible not to buy something!
+The official park would not be complete without a comprehensive offer of Mario merchandise.
+And the creative design team really racked their brains to provide a large array of items of the Italian plumber’s universe.
+You can find anything: the unavoidable soft toys, tableware, original figurines, vivid color tee-shirts, hats of all shapes, the famous Groucho-glasses, bath towels, decorated boxes for tissues, and senbei crackers, it is almost impossible not to buy something!